 A winter ascent of Ben More

-As the highest point on the Isle of Mull, and Scotland’s only Munro accessible only by boat, a walk up Ben More is often on the ‘to do’ list for visitors to the island.
+As the highest point on the Isle of Mull, and Scotland’s only Munro that is accessible only by boat, a walk up Ben More is often on the ‘to do’ list for visitors to the island.

 The final traverse over the ridge to Ben More was relatively straightforward, though the final section involves some scrambling.
 Just at the point where your legs are starting to ask for a rest, the ridge narrows to just a few meters wide and has significant drops on both sides, which help sharpen the senses!

 From the summit of Ben More we followed the line of cairns that descend the hill back towards Loch na Keal.
-After the rugged drama of the east face of the hill this side seems very rounded and gentle, and the walking easy.
-The wind picked up at this point for us blowing ice around and creating some spectacular conditions:
+After the rugged drama of the east face of the hill, this side seems very rounded and gentle, and the walking easy.
+The wind picked up at this point for us, blowing ice around and creating some spectacular conditions:

 We finished the walk feeling battered but not broken.
-No matter which time of year or by which route you choose to climb Ben More it is always a memorable experience and well worth the effort.
+No matter which time of year or by which route you choose to climb Ben More, it is always a memorable experience and well worth the effort.

 Note: Hill walking has inherent risks and dangers.
 Conditions change quickly and navigation can be difficult.
 Always make sure you are well prepared for any conditions and have the correct level of experience for your chosen route.